 The Writing Challenge: Each term students are engaged in a creative writing challenge.
 Different topics and stimulus materials are shared, explored and developed.
 As with the Reading Challenge, sharing this writing with peers is a key element.

-In Years 10 and 11, students explore a broad variety of texts, ranging from Shakespeare’s Macbeth to poetry written in the twenty first century.
+In Years 10 and 11, students explore a broad variety of texts, ranging from Shakespeare’s Romeo & Juliet to poetry and short stories written in the twenty first century.
 Students develop their critical readings skills, their creative writing skills and their confidence to discuss the big ideas which shape our world.
 We look closely at the writer’s craft, thinking about how meanings are created, and how those meanings can help us to understand the world as it used to be, as well as helping us to make sense of today.
 Students are encouraged to consider writers’ viewpoints and perspectives, and are taught to pick up on the many varied nuances and tones in a text; an increasingly valuable skill in today’s world.

 Our curriculum has been organised so that students are taught new material gradually, and taught texts are interleaved with new material to aid retention of knowledge.
 Giving students the opportunity to revisit taught texts throughout the course means that by the end of year 11 they can make links between the different texts and writers they have studied: they are able to reflect on the ideas in different texts; to discuss and write about their own experiences.